Finch-API/finch-docs/docs/Development-Guides/Best-Practices.md

 # Use Case Best Practices

 Finch APIs have a wide range of use cases.
-Here, we highlight some best practices for some common scenarios through sequence diagrams demonstrating the flow of logic.
+Here, we highlight best practices for some common scenarios through sequence diagrams demonstrating the flow of logic.

 ### Finch Connect + MFA
 ![connect-flow.png](../../assets/images/connect-flow.png)